 Labour, which is anti-Fascist, must also equally be anti-Imperialist.
 It must stand for the ending of empire.
 It must clearly declare for the Independence of India.

-Jawaharlal Nehru, anti-colonial leader and future president of the Indian Republic, made a visit to Britain in 1938 at a moment of palpable international crisis.
+Jawaharlal Nehru, anti-colonial leader and future prime minster of the Indian Republic, made a visit to Britain in 1938 at a moment of palpable international crisis.
 During this visit he contributed an article to a fledgling left-wing publication which, he felt, shared his perspective on world affairs.

 Founded the previous year to support the Unity Campaign for an anti-fascist uni-ted front between the Labour Party, ILP, and Communist Party, Tribune’s international coverage at this juncture was oriented around an anti-fascist politics which was understood to involve opposition to imperialism and support for anti-colonial movements.
 Throughout these early years, and the world war that followed, Tribune’s commentary on colonialism in India emphasised the moral and practical urgency of self-determination not just for the sake of the Indian people but as part of a global struggle for democracy and against fascism.